Foundations for Teaching Workshop

 Date: August 16-17, 2021

 Are you a new graduate student instructor looking for additional teaching development training?
 A more experienced graduate student instructor seeking tips before starting a new teaching position?
 The Foundations for Teaching Workshop (FTW) is for you!

 This free, two-day workshop provides graduate student instructors with a basic toolkit for effective teaching, assessment, and course design.
 Participants will get insights and guidance from Baylor's excellent faculty and receive hands-on training in critical skills such as syllabus construction, course planning, teaching strategies, and classroom management.
 Attendees will also try out their new skills by engaging in syllabus peer review and giving a short teaching demonstration.

 Graduate students at all experience levels are encouraged to attend.
-Attendance at this workshop fulfills the Category 1 requirement for the TeaCHE (Teaching Capstone in Higher Education) program offered by the Baylor University Graduate School.
+Attendance at this workshop fulfills the Category 1 requirement for the TeaCHE (Teaching Capstone in Higher Education) program offered in partnership with the Baylor University Graduate School.

 Breakfast and Lunch will be provided both days.

 - “Effective Course Design” (Chris Rios, Graduate School)